Sterling hits 10-week high vs dollar, 11-month peak vs. euro

 LONDON (Reuters) - Sterling rose to a new 10-week high against the dollar on Friday and pulled itself out of a six-month trading range against the euro, prompting investors to unwind their long euro positions.

-Against the euro, the pound has been trapped in a 86.5 pence to 90 pence per euro range for nearly six months, but cautious minutes from the European Central Bank this week and firm expectations of a rate hike from the Bank of England in May pushed the British currency to an 11-month high.
+Against the euro, the pound has been trapped in an 86.5 pence to 90 pence per euro range for nearly six months.
+But cautious minutes from the European Central Bank this week and firm expectations of a rate hike from the Bank of England in May thrust the British currency up to an 11-month high.

 “This is a technical-driven rally caused by the currency breaking out of established trading ranges prompting a wave of position-covering by some funds but we need more fundamental drivers for the rally to sustain,” Danske Bank currency strategist Morten Helt said.